 1982 – The National Black Deaf Advocates was founded.

 1982 – Missions!
-(Worldwide) World Mission Society in El Paso, Texas was founded by Don & Betty Cabbage.
+(Worldwide) World Mission Society in El Paso, Texas, was founded by Don & Betty Cabbage.
 Dr. Don Cabbage has worked in the Deaf and Hard of Hearing Community internationally since 1967.
 WMS mission is to take the Gospel to Deaf people around the world.
 Don is very active with the deaf in Korea.
 Contact: firstname.lastname@example.org

 1984 – Technology!
-The Cochlear implant pioneers and flourishes.
+The Cochlear implant pioneered and now flourishes.

 1984 – Missions!
 Missionary Jim Bracelin surrendered to be a missionary to the deaf.
-Jim and Terry later joined Silent Word Ministries in Trenton, Georgia and serves as the vice-president.
-He serves primarily in the Northeast.
+Jim and Terry later joined Silent Word Ministries in Trenton, Georgia.
+Jim serves as the vice-president and Director of SWM in in the Northeast area.
 Contact: SilentWordMinistries.org.

 1985 – Sports!
 Deaf Women United was founded at the Deaf Women’s Conference prior to the World Games of the Deaf in Los Angeles, California.

 1986 – Films!
 Marlee Matlin (Deaf) won an Oscar for her first ever movie performance.
-She performs the role of Sarah in Children of a Lesser God.
+She performed the role of Sarah in Children of a Lesser God.
 She also was one of the first deaf on TV.
 Julianna Field won an Emmy for Love is Never Silent.

 1986 – News!
 (Gallaudet) Gallaudet College became Gallaudet University.

 1988 – News!
-(Gallaudet) Protest at Gallaudet University – (March 7) Students chanted, “Deaf President Now” to remove Elisabeth Ann Zinser as president.
+(Gallaudet) Protest at Gallaudet University – (March 7) Students chanted, “Deaf President Now,” to remove Elisabeth Ann Zinser as president.
 They demanded a Deaf president.
-On March 10 they marched to the Capitol.
-Later, Zinser and Spilman resigned.
-Phil Bravin became chairman of the Board and I. King Jordan became the president.
+On March 10, 1988 they marched to the Capitol.
+Later, Zinser and Spilman (hearing) resigned.
+Phil Bravin became chairman of the Board and I. King Jordan became the first Deaf president.

 1989 – Religious!
-(Deaf Church) Hampshire View Baptist Deaf Church, 360 Ednor Road, Silver Springs, Maryland was founded by Deaf Pastor Terry Buchholz a graduate of Tennessee Temple University in Chattanooga, Tennessee.
+(Deaf Church) Hampshire View Baptist Deaf Church – 360 Ednor Road, Silver Springs, Maryland – founded by Deaf Pastor Terry Buchholz, a graduate of Tennessee Temple University in Chattanooga, Tennessee.
 The church organized Capital Baptist Deaf College www.deafbiblecollege.com.
 Also Biblical Vlogs www.hvbdc.com/vlogs.

 1990 – Missions!
-(Africa) Chris and Lucinda of Radebaugh of BIO (Baptist International Organization Missions) started a deaf ministry in Kenya.
+(Africa) Chris and Lucinda Radebaugh of BIO (Baptist International Outreach) started a deaf ministry in Kenya.
 1995 – They reached out into South Africa.
 1996 – Started the Baptist Chapel for the Deaf (now Bible Baptist Church of the Deaf).
 2000 – Started the Bible Baptist College for the Deaf.
 2004 – Started the Tshwane Deaf Baptist Church in Pretoria.
 2007 – began a satellite deaf church in Johannesburg with missionary Jimmy Tsoukalas.
-2010 – Expanded into Zimbabwe.
+2010 – Expanded into Zimbabwe. (firstname.lastname@example.org).

 1990 – Technology!
 Closed Captioning – PL 101-431, the “Television Decoder Circuitry Act” mandated closed-captioning decoder chips in all televisions over 13″ manufactured in or imported into the United States.

 1993 – Religious!
-Silent Word Ministries relocated from the Bill Rice Ranch in Murfreesboro, Tennessee to Trenton, Georgia.
+Silent Word Ministries relocated from the Bill Rice Ranch in Murfreesboro, Tennessee, to Trenton, Georgia.
 SWM has become one of the world’s largest deaf ministries.
 It specializes in free tracts, Bible courses, and a Christian newspaper.
 SWM also has a mission board serving nationally and worldwide.
 Visit Web site: SilentWordMinistries.org.

 1994 – Technology!
 Wynd Communications was founded and was the first company to deliver life-changing wireless communications services to deaf or hard of hearing people.